 About the Author, pp. 271-272.

-The Railroad Press, hardcover, 272 pages, standard portrait book 10 x 8 in., B&W photographs, maps, diagrams and equipment rosters.
+The Railroad Press, hardcover, 272 pages, standard portrait book 10 x 8 in., Black-and-White photographs, maps, diagrams and equipment rosters.